V4Fire/Core/src/core/promise/abortable/README.md

 The module provides a bunch of static helper methods and getters.

+### wrapReasonToIgnore

+The method wraps the specified abort reason to ignore with tied promises, i.e., this reason won't reject all child promises.

 ### resolveAndCall

 The method creates a new resolved promise for the specified value.